JulianWDev/MetData/docs/assignments/three.md

 coordinates = airbnb_df["coord"].tolist()
 result = []
 ```
-Then, we use Nominatim to find the addresses for each of the coordinate points in the dataframe.
-We format the resulting data, and then add it to a list with all of the addresses.
+Then, we use Nominatim to find the addresses for each of the coordinate points in the data frame.
+We format the resulting data and then add it to a list with all of the addresses.
 ```python
 geolocator = Nominatim(user_agent="#####")
 for i in coordinates: